vanilla/docs/content/developer/theming/smarty/functions/homepage-title.md

 {homepage_title}
 ```

 Writes the site title to the page.
-You can change the site logo from the 'Banner' settings page in the dashboard.
+You can change the site title from the 'Banner' settings page in the dashboard.

 ## Parameters